 Venturing Uniform

-New Uniform Options for 2010
+New Uniform Pants for 2017

 Venturing has greater latitude in uniforms than any other BSA family.
 Crews determine and design their own uniforms.
 However, if youth choose to wear the standard green shirt & gray pants uniform, they should comply with BSA policies.
 As with any policy, there are more questions.
 Michael Brown has prepared a Venturing Uniform FAQ which has been added to the US Scouting Service Project Web Site: uscouts.org/venturing/UniformingFAQ.asp.